Amico è

 A hymn to friendship, "Amico è" was the ending theme song of the Mike Bongiorno's quiz show SuperFlash.
 The song was also linked to a contest organized by the magazine TV Sorrisi e Canzoni, in which the readers should have identified four popular singers hidden among the choirs; in the last episode of the television show it was revealed they were Pupo, Ornella Vanoni, Giuni Russo and Gigliola Cinquetti.

 Outside its immediate success, later the song became a widely spread football chant.

-In the 1982 album Spirito della Terra, Baldan Bembo included a different version of the song titled "Falò" and featuring Riccardo Fogli and Marcella Bella.
+In the 1982 album Spirito della Terra, Baldan Bembo included a different version of the song titled "Falò" featuring Riccardo Fogli and Marcella Bella.
 The song was also covered by numerous artists, including Kikki Danielsson and Kjell Roos in a Swedish version titled "Vem går med dig hem" and Celine Dion in a French version titled "Hymne à l'amitié".
+Also, the mexican boyband Magneto, made a cover in spanish titled "Un Amigo es" in 1986, included in their album "Tremendo".
+Next year, in 1987 the singer-songwriter Lorenzo Antonio made a different cover, this version in spanish was interpreted by the famous Mexican singer Joan Sebastian and other singers as Byanka, Los Joao y Lisa Lopez and Lorenzo Antonio too.
+The song is titled "El amigo es".